welldonestudio/welldonestudio.github.io/docs/Deploy-and-Run/Remix-IDE-Plugin/Introduction.md

 sidebar_position: 0
 ---

-Since the smart contract development environment is different for each chain, the developer has to rebuild the development environment whenever the development target chain changes.
+Every time the development target chain changes, the developer must rebuild the development environment since the smart contract development environment differs for each network.

-Remix is ​​a web-based IDE that developers can conveniently develop and test EVM-based smart contracts.
+Developers may easily create and test EVM-based smart contracts using the web-based IDE Remix.

-We provide `multichain-builder` to develop smart contracts in Remix for chains supported by the Welldone wallet, including non-evm chains.
+We offer a "multichain-builder" so that chains supported by the WELLDONE wallet, including non-EVM chains, may create smart contracts in Remix.

-`multichain-builder` allows developers to use it easily without having to build a separate development environment, making it a very suitable tool for onboarding developers to each chain ecosystem.
+It is an excellent tool for introducing developers to each chain ecosystem since "multichain-builder" enables developers to utilize it without having to create a separate development environment.

 ## Features